-The uThukela district municipality asset renewal plan is aimed at rebuilding or replacing parts of an asset to enable it to the original capacity and performance, and materially extend its useful life (which may be a full or partial extension of life - i.e. less than its original expected useful life).
-The plan is supported by resources such as financial to ensure its feasibility.
+The uThukela district municipality asset renewal plan aimed at rebuilding or replacing parts of an asset to enable it to the original capacity and performance, and materially extend its useful life (which may be a full or partial extension of life - i.e. less than its original expected useful life).
+Resources such as financial to ensure its feasibility support the plan.